zinoviosDev/mapstruct-inheritance-example/README.md

 Please check the [mapstruct documentation](http://mapstruct.org/documentation/stable/reference/html).

-A detailed description about this repository can be found [here](http://mapstruct.org/documentation/stable/reference/html).

 ## Getting started
 * compile the application by run `mvn clean install`
 * starting the application in your IDE using the main class `de.bitgrip.mapstruct.example.Application.java`